 Guides to celebrating Holy Week and Pascha at home

-During the covid-19 pandemic of 2020, Lots of people decided to create guides to celebrating Holy Week and Pascha at home.
+During the covid-19 pandemic, many people decided to create guides to celebrating Holy Week and Pascha at home.
 The ideas and suggestions in these guides may still be useful to families with disabilities.

 - Celebrating Holy Week and Pascha at home: Here’s my list of ideas for celebrations at home, compiled with a little help from my friends.
 From prayers to art projects, you can pick and choose what works best for your family.